eevee/eev.ee/content/dev/2016-01-17-weekly-roundup-reaccelerating.markdown

 January's theme is **web dev**, and the major project is **spline**, the thing that runs [Floraverse](http://floraverse.com/).

-Getting momentum back after completing blowing it all on AGDQ was surprisingly difficult.
+Getting momentum back after completely blowing it all on AGDQ was surprisingly difficult.
 I felt like I'd forgotten that I'd ever done anything and would never be able to do anything again.
 After just a week!
 Brains are weird.

 - **art**: The [daily comics](http://lexyeevee.tumblr.com/tagged/daily-comic) continue.